 - Language institute programs are 2 to 4 times more expensive than English Los Angeles.
 Language institutes also often have hidden fees such as application fees, processing fees, registration fees, and book fees.

-- Our hourly rate is $22.50 per hour ($25.00 per hour for our Business English and TOEFL Preparation courses) which includes a set curriculum, a textbook, and no hidden fees.
+- Our hourly rate for our private classes is $28.75 per hour (which includes a set curriculum, a textbook and no hidden fees).

 Included In Our Affordable Prices